MirceaM11/paper_implementation/README.md

-# Master's thesis implementation #
+# Monte Carlo Tournament #

 Implementation for Master's Thesis.

 # Implementation #

+Check monteCarlo_tour.py docstrings.

 ## Purpose ##

 Pin strategies against each other for a random number of turns and matches.
 Outputs the results in a df which is further exported into csv format.
-Results can be found in src/csv_results.
+Results in local tmp folder.

-Check code and docstrings for more.

 ## Experiments ##

 Run multiple automated tournaments to see how the strategies behave in the
 unknown random situations.

-## Operations ##

-Use docker to run simulations with random numbers for turns and matches.
-See Dockerfile and docker-compose.

 ## Commands ##
 detach: